MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 Now, with RonHD's credential, can it give us access we previously didn't have with JeffL's credentials?
 We'll use **PowerSploit** ```Get-NetLocalGroup``` to help answer that.

-1. In the command console that opened up as a result of our previous attack, running as RonHD, execute the following:
+1. In the command console that opened up because of our previous attack, running as RonHD, execute the following items:

    ``` PowerShell
    powershell